 Visit Jersey joins Komoot

 Visit Jersey has taken our diverse range of self-guided tours and hikes and made it even easier to use them digitally.
-Explore our island routes on the Komoot app and download them with ease directly onto a range of compatible GPS devices.
-Komoot is a route planning platform which makes it easy to plan your island exploration and share the highlights with friends.
+Explore our island routes on the Komoot app and download them directly onto a range of compatible GPS devices.
+Komoot is a route planning platform which makes it simple to plan your island exploration and share the highlights with friends.

 Regional airline, Loganair expanding Jersey network